ProvableHQ/leo/grammar/abnf-grammar.md

 Go to: _[tuple-construction](#user-content-tuple-construction)_;

-The are array expressions to construct and deconstruct arrays.
+Array expressions construct arrays.
-There are two kinds of constructions: one lists the element expressions (at least one), including spreads (via '...') which are arrays being spliced in;
+There are two kinds:
+one lists the element expressions (at least one), including spreads (via '...') which are arrays being spliced in;
 the other repeats (the value of) a single expression across one or more dimensions.
-There are two kinds of deconstructions: one selects a single element by index (zero-indexed);
-the other selects a range via two indices, the first inclusive and the second exclusive -- both are optional, the first defaulting to 0 and the second to the array length.
-Note that these expressions are all delimited by closing square brackets.

 <a name="array-inline-construction"></a>
 ```abnf